Subscribe to updates

 Employee Appeals Sub Committee - Tuesday, 16th December, 2025 5.00 p.m.

-The Employee Appeals Sub Committee of Tower Hamlets Council is scheduled to meet on Tuesday 16 December 2025, to hear an appeal against employee dismissal.
-Due to the confidential nature of the business to be discussed, the meeting is expected to exclude the press and public.
+The Employee Appeals Sub Committee is scheduled to convene to consider an appeal against employee dismissal, as well as note the appeals hearing structure.
+Due to the confidential nature of the business to be discussed, the public will be excluded from the majority of the meeting.

 Appeal Against Employee Dismissal